 Frequently Asked Questions

-What is integration testing, and when should it be performed in the software development lifecycle (SDLC)?
+What is integration testing, and when should it be performed in the SDLC?

-Integration testing focuses on testing the interaction between different components or modules of a system.
-It should be performed after unit testing and before system testing in the SDLC to ensure proper integration and communication between components.
+Integration testing focuses on the interaction between different components or modules of a system.
+It should be performed after unit testing and before full system or end-to-end testing.
+The goal is to ensure that integrated parts of the application communicate correctly and handle data as expected.

 What is end-to-end (E2E) testing, and why is it important?

-What are the key differences between integration testing and E2E testing?
+What are the key differences between integration testing vs end-to-end testing?

-How does Keploy simplify the process of E2E testing?
+How does Keploy simplify integration testing and E2E testing?

-What are the benefits of using Keploy for E2E testing?
+What are the benefits of using Keploy for E2E and integration testing?

 Leave a Reply